-The Ellis-Beauregard Foundation, located on the coast of Maine in Rockland, will provide four light filled studios for residencies at Lincoln Street Center, a repurposed school in the heart of Rockland, and a stipend of $1000.00 a month per resident.
+The Ellis-Beauregard Foundation, located on the coast of Maine in Rockland, will provide four light filled studios for residencies at Lincoln Street Center, a repurposed school in the heart of Rockland, and a stipend of $1000 a month per resident.
 Sleeping area in studio is provided.
-Interested artists may submit applications to the Foundation by clicking on the submit now button at the top of the page or going to Submittable.com directly.

-There will be 6 month, one month and two month sessions.
+There will be six-month, one-month and two-month sessions.
 When you apply please indicate the dates you would like to attend.

 1 month sessions

 Lincoln Street Center Studios (24 Lincoln Street, Rockland, Maine 04841) is located in the lively creative community of Rockland, home to the Farnsworth Art Museum, The Center for Maine Contemporary Art, Steel House, Salt Stage, The Apprentice Shop, The Camden International Documentary Film Festival, Rockland Shorts film festival, North Atlantic Blues Festival, Maine Lobster festival and many galleries.